tachyons-css/tachyons/README.md

  npm install
 ```

+You can alternatively fork the repo and clone your own version of it.

 ### To run the development environment
 ```
 npm start
 ```

 This will watch the sass directory and do the following on file change:
-  • Compile scss files down to css/tachyons.css
+* Compile scss files down to css/tachyons.css and css/tachyons.min.css
-  • Run autoprefixer on css/tachyons.css (this allows you to keep vendor prefixes out of your css)
+* Run autoprefixer on css/tachyons.css (this allows you to keep vendor prefixes out of your source files)
-  • Run csslint and spit the output to your terminal window where you are running gulp
+* Run csslint and spit the print the results to your terminal window
-  • Run an instance of browser-sync - this causes any browsers or devices pointing to your local server to reload on file change.
+* Run an instance of browser-sync - this causes any browsers or devices pointing to your local server to reload on file change.

 ## Perf Stats